PotatoesInHD/OPCUA_monitor/README.md

 There are three separate logging files
 - Log for timestamps of when the monitored file was modified
 - Log for Warnings/Errors
 - Log for OPCUA communication info/traffic shenanigans.
-This one can be disabled via the Config.ini file.
+This one can be disabled via the Config.ini file "ENABLE_OPCUA_INFO_LOGS"

 These log files are created automatically in a logs folder where the script or .exe lives, if made into .exe using pyinstaller.
 Once a log reaches 10MB it will create another "log.1" and keep rotating.
 So 20MB and 2 files each per log type
 <br><br>
 ## Config.ini
-Log file must be in same folder as opcua_mon.py/exe !<br>
+Config.ini file must be in same folder as opcua_mon.py/exe !<br>
 This is utilized so settings can be changed easily even after bundling with pyinstaller.<br>
 Limits in the config.ini are hard coded into config.py file to help prevent any fat finger issues.